lfrestrepog/if-docs/website/docs/04-specification/granularity.md

 ---
 # Granularity

-An [Impact Graph](Impact%20Graph.md) (graph) can be created that is very coarse-grained, a single top-level component, with a single input of long duration.
+A [Graph](graph.md) (graph) can be created that is very coarse-grained, a single top-level component, with a single input of long duration.

 ```yaml
 name: My application